node-inspector/node-inspector/README.md

 --web-port           |    8080     | Port to host the inspector
 --web-host           |  127.0.0.1  | Host to listen on
---debug-port         |    5858     | Port to connect to the debugging app --save-live-edit     |    false    | Save live edit changes to disk
+--debug-port         |    5858     | Port to connect to the debugging app --debug-host         |  127.0.0.1  | Host where the debugged app is running --save-live-edit     |    false    | Save live edit changes to disk
                      |             |   (update the edited files)
 --preload            |    true     | Preload *.js files.
 You can disable this option